PLEASE NOTE THE INFO BELOW DATES FROM 2007!

 Is it difficult: We did not find it difficult at all, but we are experienced kite and board riders.
 First time out you look hilarious pogoing up and down but you will settle into a smooth glide if you straighten your legs and your back.
 What we do find is that relaxing is critical to feeling comfortable.
 Of course the main point is having fun and staying safe not being an instant expert.

-Are they good in light winds: Better than any other board you have. guaranteed.
-When you are struggling on a 14m with your biggest twintip or malibu you will be flying upwind on a 11m and your foilboard.
-Also the upwind angles you can acheive are insane.
+Are they good in light winds/small surf: Better than any other board you have. guaranteed.
+When you are struggling on a 14m with your biggest twintip or grovelling on a malibu you will be flying upwind on your foilboard.
+Also the upwind and trimming angles you can acheive are insane.
 The flipside of that is when it picks up you better take it easy or it can get out of hand real quick.

 How do I go the other way: We tend to go toeside because its surprisingly comfortable and balanced, a lot less backleg burn than toeside on a normal board !
-Also that means we dont have to switchfoot gybe which is a scary prospect on these things, or stop and switchfoot which does not look or feel as good as carving without stopping.
+Also that means we dont have to switchfoot gybe which is a daunting prospect at pace, or slow right down get board back down on the water and turn around.
 As you can keep speed pretty well tacking is attractive but beware of the backward foilchop!
 Angled footstraps set up for your favourite direction seem to give a little more control too.

 How do I carry it around: With or without the kite airborne you simply squat to put the board over one shoulder with the foil hanging at your back, then carry it.
 To traverse any shallow water you have be off the board, holding it near the front with the foil sideways on the surface, then just drag it around.
 If transport space is an issue dont worry the foil easily unbolts into parts for compact pack down.